odoo/odoo/doc/howtos/rdtraining/setup.rst

 There are multiple ways to install Odoo depending on the intended use case.

-This documents attempts to describe the installation option for an internal Odoo R&D developer.
-We assume that you are installing your development environment on an Odoo's standard laptop with Linux Mint installed and updated.
-At the time of writing, a vanilla Linux Mint 20 (Ubuntu 20.04) was used as a starting point.
+This document attempts to describe the installation options for an internal Odoo R&D developer.
+We assume that you are installing your development environment on an Odoo standard laptop with Linux Mint installed and up-to-date.
+At the time of writing, we are using a vanilla Linux Mint 20 (Ubuntu 20.04) as a starting point.

-If you another environment is used, you can refer to :ref:`setup/install/source`
+If you are using another environment, you can refer to :ref:`setup/install/source`.

-Fetch the sources & configure Git
+Fetch the sources & configure git
 =================================

 Install and configure git
 -------------------------

-The very first step of the installation process is to install the `git version control system <https://git-scm.com/>`__.
-Indeed, the Odoo source code is managed on GitHub.
-We then set our name and email:
+The very first step of the installation process is to install the `git version control system <https://git-scm.com/>`__. as the Odoo source code is managed on GitHub.
+Once installed, you can set your name and email:

 .. code-block:: console